-Application Note: TOEs that do not provide capabilities for authorized administrators to access the TOE remotely from either an internal or external network (i.e., for remote administration), or for authorized external IT entities do not have to make such functionality available in order to satisfy this requirement.
-The intent of this requirement is not to require developers to provide all such capabilities and their associated authentication mechanisms.
+Application Note: TOEs that do not provide capabilities for authorized administrators to access the TOE remotely from either an internal or external network (i.e., for remote administration) or for authorized external IT entities do not have to make such functionality available in order to satisfy this requirement.
+The intent of this requirement is not to require developers to provide such capabilities and their associated single-use authentication mechanisms.
 The requirement applies to those developers that do incorporate such functionality and intend for it to be evaluated.

-Requirements Overview: This Protection Profile consists of multiple information flow control Security Function Policies (SFPs).
-The CC allows multiple policies to exist, each having a unique name.
-This is accomplished by iterating FDP\IFC.1 for each of the two named information flow control policies.
-The first policy identified is called the UNAUTHENTICATED SFP.
+Requirements Overview: This Protection Profile consists of a single information flow control Security Function Policy (SFP).
+The information flow control SFP is called the UNAUTHENTICATED SFP.
 The subjects under control of this policy are external IT entities on an internal or external network sending information through the TOE to other external IT entities.
-The second policy identified is called the AUTHENTICATED SFP.
-The subjects under control of this policy are human users on an internal or external network who must be authenticated to the TOE.
-The information flowing between subjects in both policies is traffic with attributes, defined in FDP\IFF.1.1, including source and destination addresses.
-The rules that define each information flow control SFP are found in FDP\IFF.1.2.
-Component FDP\IFF.1 is iterated twice to correspond to each of the two iterations of FDP\IFC.1.
+The information flowing between subjects in the policy is traffic with attributes, defined in FDP_IFF.1.1, including source and destination addresses.
+The rules that define each information flow control SFP are found in FDP_IFF.1.2.